 118km (73 miles) NW of Belfast, 63km (39 miles) SW of Portrush, 113km (70 miles) NW of Armagh, 98km (61 miles) NE of Enniskillen, 232km (144 miles) NW of Dublin, 354km (220 miles) NE of Shannon

 The city's greatest beauty -- aside from its setting amid rolling green hills -- is its noble 17th-century walls, about 1.6km (1 mile) in circumference and more than 5m (16 ft.) thick.
 You can climb the steps to the top of the walls and walk all the way around the town center.
-Although they were the focus of attacks and repeated sieges, the walls remain solid and unbroken to this day.
-Derry is a pretty, vibrant hill town -- a pleasure to walk and easy to traverse.
-Historians believe the town's design was modeled on the French Renaissance community Vitry-Le-Francois, which is similarly designed like a Roman military camp -- with two main streets forming a central cross and ending in four city gates.
-The architecture within the walls is largely medieval, while the rest of the city's architecture is Georgian, with big, brick-fronted town houses and imposing public buildings.
+Although they were the focus of attacks and sieges for centuries, the 5-foot-thick fortifications are solid and unbroken to this day.
+Historians believe the city was modeled on the French Renaissance town of Vitry-Le-Francois, which in turn was based on a Roman military camp, with two main streets forming a central cross and ending in four city gates.
+It’s made for walking, combining a medieval center with sprawling Georgian and Victorian neighborhoods.

 Within Ireland, though, Derry is not known for its architecture, but for the fact that, in the 1960s and 1970s, the North’s civil rights movement was born here, and baptized in blood on the streets.
-The “Bloody Sunday” massacre in 1972, in which British troops opened fire on a peaceful civil rights march, killing 14, shocked the world and led to years of violent unrest.
+The “Bloody Sunday” massacre in 1972, in which British troops killed 14 peaceful civil rights protesters in Derry, shocked the world and led to years of violent unrest.
 In the Bogside, as the neighborhood at the bottom of the hill west of the walled section is known, the famed mural reading “You Are Now Entering Free Derry” remains as a symbol of those times.

-Happily, much of that sectarian strife seems to be behind Derry now, and it is emerging as a promising center of culture and commerce.
+Happily, much of that sectarian strife seems to be behind Derry now, and it has begun to reinvent itself as a center of culture and commerce.
 Symbolic of the changes in Derry is the Hands Across the Divide sculpture that you pass as you cross the Craigavon Bridge into town.
 Erected 20 years after Bloody Sunday, it is a bronze sculpture of two men reaching out toward one another.

-To see evidence of how far back this titular dispute goes, one has to look no further than a United States road atlas.
+To see further evidence of how far back this titular dispute goes, look no further than a United States road atlas.
 Near Manchester, New Hampshire, is a small old town called Derry.
-In the early 19th century there was a dispute over its name, so a group of residents set up a new town just to the south called -- you guessed it -- Londonderry.
-Whether anybody thought of Stroke City back then is unclear.
-The fact that even its name is controversial is excellent symbolism of the city's tenuous position, all but straddling the border between Ulster and the Republic of Ireland.
-Drive into the suburbs and suddenly the currency changes to the euro -- but that's the only way you can tell that you are in a different country.
+In the early 19th century there was a dispute over its name, so a group of residents set up a new town just to the south called—you guessed it—Londonderry.